 Contact with infected feces

 The virus enters through the mouth and nose, multiplies in the throat and intestinal tract, and then is absorbed and spread through the blood and lymph system.
-The time from being infected with the virus to developing symptoms of disease (incubation) ranges from 5 - 35 days (average 7 - 14 days).
+The time from being infected with the virus to developing symptoms of disease (incubation) ranges from 5 to 35 days (average 7 to 14 days).
 Most people do not develop symptoms.

 - Lack of immunization against polio

-- Travel to an area that has experienced a polio outbreak
+- Travel to an area that has had a polio outbreak